-Eleni Henderson (MBACP), Psychodynamic Counsellor & Therapist
+Eleni Henderson (MBACP), Counsellor & Psychotherapist

 Counselling provides you with a safe, confidential and non-judgemental space where we work through troubled and confused feelings and situations.
 A counsellor will not offer solutions, but instead will help facilitate understanding and clarity.
 Together we will explore the many ways in which the past, relationships, experiences and events impact our present day life.